Does Your Newborn Need Life Insurance?

 Lock in Affordable Rates

-Compare rates for a newborn life insurance policy and one designed for senior adults, and you'll see that the newborn policy costs less.
-Life insurance companies know that young customers typically live longer, which decreases their risk of payout.
-By purchasing a policy now, you snag affordable rates while your child is young and healthy.
+Compare rates for a newborn life insurance policy and one designed for senior adults, and you'll see the newborn policy typically costs less.
+Insurers recognize that very young policyholders generally have lower near-term mortality risk, so premiums for infants and children can be inexpensive.

 Assure Your Child's Insurability